clinks-m-schwencke/htmx-chat/README.md

-# htmx-chat
+# HTMX~Django chat
-A Django based HTMX powered team chat application.
-Made for a personal growth project.
+A thread based chat application written without a front-end framework, server driven with Django and HTMX